tc39/proposal-temporal/meetings/agenda-minutes-2020-08-13.md

     * RGN: The idea is that the implementation invokes system calls on the host.
 You can't do that yourself from JavaScript.

     * JGT: It sounds like custom calendars are not a problem, then.
-What happens if I create a Temporal.Calendar object and then I stick my own properties and methods on that object and create a Temporal.Date with it.
+What happens if I create a Temporal.Calendar object and then I stick my own properties and methods on that object and create a Temporal.PlainDate with it.
 Is it a problem that we retain that object?

     * RGN: I don't think so, because it doesn't affect the Temporal.Calendar builtin.
 All the activities are local to that object.